-These will include things like the use of a title, numbered or bulleted points, time connectives, imperatives, diagrams with captions etc. You will then want the students to produce their own piece of instruction writing to display their understanding of how the genre works.
+These will include things like the use of a title, numbered or bulleted points, time connectives, imperatives, diagrams with captions etc. You will then want the students to produce their own piece of instruction writing or procedural text to display their understanding of how the genre works.

 But, why not try a fun topic such as How to Make the Most Disgusting Sandwich in the World rather than more obvious (and drier!) topics such as How to Tie Your Shoelaces or How to Make a Paper Airplane when choosing a topic for your students to practice their instruction writing chops?

-The Prize: As mentioned, with nonfiction genres in particular, there is a tendency to suggest more banal topics for our students to work on while internalizing the genre’s criteria.
+The Prize: As mentioned, with nonfiction genres, in particular, we tend to suggest more banal topics for our students to work on while internalizing the genre’s criteria.
 Enjoyment and acquiring practical writing skills need not be mutually exclusive.

-Our students can just as easily, if not more easily, absorb and internalize the necessary writing conventions while engaged in writing about whimsical and even nonsensical topics.
+Our students can just as quickly, if not more easily, absorb and internalize the necessary writing conventions while engaged in writing about whimsical and even nonsensical topics.

 6. Diary Entry of a Future Self

-The Purpose: This activity gives students the chance practice personal writing within the conventions of diary/journal writing.
+The Purpose: This activity allows students to practice personal writing within the conventions of diary/journal writing.
 It also challenges them to consider what their world will be like in the future, perhaps stepping a foot into the realm of science fiction.

 The Process: Straightforwardly, after working through some examples of diary or journal writing, and reviewing the various criteria of the genre, challenge the students to write an entry at a given milestone in the future.

-This may be when they leave school, begin work, go to university, get married, have kids, retire etc. You may even wish to get the students to write an entry for a series of future milestones as part of a longer project.
+This may be when they leave school, begin work, go to university, get married, have kids, retire etc. You may even wish to get the students to write an entry for a series of future milestones as part of a more extended project.

-The Prize: Students will get a chance here to exercise their understanding of this type of writing, but, more than that, they will also get an opportunity to exercise their imaginative muscles too.
-They will get to consider what shape their future world will take in this engaging thought experiment that will afford opportunities for them to improve their writing too.
+The Prize: Students will get a chance here to exercise their understanding of this type of writing, but more than that, they will also get an opportunity to exercise their imaginative muscles too.
+They will get to consider what shape their future world will take in this engaging thought experiment that will allow them to improve their writing too.